 - Basic Salary plus commission – For those who are successful in recruitment, the earning potential is extremely high.
 Recruitment agencies charge companies a % of the vacancies salary and a consultant receives a % of the fee.

-- Many recruiters express pride in being a key player in the growth of large companies by supplying high-quality candidates.
+- Beyond intrinsic rewards, many recruiters express pride in being a key player in the growth of large companies by supplying high-quality candidates.

-A change in career can have a huge impact on a candidates income, location, lifestyle and even impact the lives of their families – many recruiters have built amazing relationships with some of their candidates and take pride in being able to have supported them on their journey.
+Changing lives may sound a little dramatic, however, a change in career can have a huge impact on a candidates income, location, lifestyle and even impact the lives of their families – many recruiters have built amazing relationships with their candidates and take pride in being able to have helped them to achieve their career goals.

 Next article – ‘Considering a career in recruitment?’